LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 ALTER TABLE table_name ADD COLUMN column_name data_type;
 ```
-WHERE we need to specify the name of the existing table, the name of the new column, and the data type we will use.
+Where we need to specify the name of the existing table, the name of the new column, and the data type we will use.
 For example, if we have a 'personas' table with the columns 'nombre' and 'apellido', and we want to add the 'edad' column of type INTEGER, we can do it as follows:
 ```sql
 ALTER TABLE personas ADD COLUMN edad INTEGER;